flatt-security/shisho/docs/content/index.md

 # Welcome to Shisho

 **Shisho is a lightweight static code analyzer designed for developers**.
-It is, so to speak, something like pluggable and configurable linter; it gives developers a way to codify your domain knowledge over your code as *rules*.
+It is, so to speak, like a pluggable and configurable linter; it gives developers a way to codify your domain knowledge over your code as *rules*.
 With powerful automation and integration capabilities, the rules will help you find and fix issues semiautomatically.

 ![demo](./images/shisho-demo.gif)